Average Age By Grade

 Exceptions and Cutoffs for Typical Ages for Each Grade Level

-Not every child fits perfectly into this chart.
-Here are common situations:
+Not every child’s age and grade perfectly into this chart.
+Here are common exceptions:

-• Repeating a Grade: Some children may repeat a grade to strengthen skills, making them older than their peers.
+• Repeating a grade: Some students repeat a grade to build stronger skills, putting them a year older than their classmates.

 Every child learns at their own pace and there is no single right grade for everyone.
 If you’re wondering what grade your nine year old should be in or want to make sure they are in the right place for their learning, contact their school.
 Teachers and counselors can give guidance to help your child succeed.